 My Loved One Was Injured Due to a Train Company’s Negligence

 The NTSB report is incredibly shallow in its criticism.
 Letting freight companies off the hook does nothing to help the families of the unfortunate victims.
 The NTSB should push for repairs to prevent future disasters.
 Blaming a track problem for the negligence of a shipping company utterly fails to promote actual railroad safety.

-If you or someone you love has suffered any injuries stemming from a train accident, please contact a Washington, D.C. personal injury attorney at Koonz, McKenney, Johnson, DePaolis, and Lightfoot L.L.P. to learn how you can obtain compensation for your suffering.
+If you or someone you love has suffered any injuries stemming from a train accident, please contact a Washington, D.C. personal injury attorney at Koonz, McKenney, Johnson & DePaolis L.L.P. to learn how you can obtain compensation for your suffering.